 Applicants who wish to have an Exceptional Social or Medical Need considered with their application (oversubscription criterion 2) are expected to submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.

 For normal round entry.

 For In-Year admission into any Year Group.

-An application may be considered as late if evidence is submitted after the National Closing There is no closing date; evidence should be submitted with the application.
+An application may be considered as late if evidence is submitted after the National Closing Date.